A Shocked Wind Interpretation of an Odd Radio Circle: Results

 Notably, the \OIHa \ ratio is well-known to be sensitive to the hardness of the ionizing spectrum, while low-ionization line ratios such as \NIISII \ also depend on both the spectral shape and the ionization parameter \citep[e.g.,][]{Blandford90, Kewley06, Koutsoumpou25}.
 Their disagreement with the AGN model grids strongly suggests that AGN photoionization is not the dominant mechanism in the ORC4 central galaxy.
 The fact that some line ratios are consistent with $\alpha = -2.0$ while others favor $\alpha = -1.4$ further implies a composite ionization source or alternative ionizing processes rather than a central AGN.
 Additionally, the \oi \ emission line is more shock sensitive \citep{Rich11} and as such may indicate the presence of shocks, which we consider next.

 Figures \ref{fig:shock_models1}, \ref{fig:shock_models2}, and \ref{fig:shock_models3} show comparisons of the ORC4 central galaxy line ratios with the fast radiative shock models of \citet{Allen08}.
-We compare with shock photoionization only models (no precursor), as these provide the best fit to the data.
+We first compare with shock photoionization only models (no precursor), as these provide the best fit to the data.
 We compare with models of solar metallicity and a pre-shock gas density of $n=0.1 \ cm^{-3}$ and $n=1 \ cm^{-3}$ and a model of twice solar metallicity and $n=1 \ cm^{-3}$.
 In general, the solar metallicity shock models fit the data well for shock velocities of $v=200-300$ \kms \ and magnetic field strengths of $B\sim0.1-1 \mu$G, while the twice metallicity shock models fit the data at higher velocities $v=300-500$ \kms \ and similar magnetic field strengths.
 All four strong line ratio diagnostics examined here provide fairly consistent fits to the shock models for these velocities and magnetic field strengths.
 In particular, the \OIHa \ versus \OIIIHb \ ratios observed in ORC4 are consistent with shock model parameters that agree with the other line ratios, unlike the case for the AGN models.
 Of the three shock models presented, none stands out as providing a substantially better fit to the data than the others.
 However, the observed velocity dispersion of gas is often used a proxy for the shock model velocity \citep[e.g.,][]{Rupke23}, and if we interpret the observed $\sigma$ as the shock velocity, then the solar models provide the best fit.
-As noted above, the extinction correction primarily affects the \OIIIOII \ ratio, and the exact value of the color excess is uncertain.
-However, the uncorrected observed ratios are also well matched by the same shock models such that applying the extinction correction does not change the results.
+It is notable that in general the best fit shock velocities of $v=200-300$ \kms \ match well the observed velocity dispersion of the gas, $\sigma\sim200$ \kms.
+As noted above, the extinction correction primarily affects the \OIIIOII \ ratio, and the exact value of the color excess is somewhat uncertain.
+However, the uncorrected observed ratios are also well matched by the same shock models such that applying the extinction correction does not substantially change the results.

+We compare as well with the shock+precursor models of \citet{Allen08}.
+While the best fit shock velocities are on the lower end of the fast shocks, they have speeds at which there may be a non-negligible contribution from the photoionized precursor gas.
+The best fit shock+precursor model has twice solar metallicity and $n=1 \ cm^{-3}$ and has velocities of $v=300-350$ \kms \ and magnetic field strengths of $B\sim0.1-1 \mu$G. This model matches the observed \OIIIHb, \NIIHa, \SIIHa, and \NIISII \ ratios well.
+However, the predicted \OIIIOII \ ratio is higher than observed; this ratio is the most impacted by the dust correction.